pdamicoORCL/pdamicoORCL/linuxInstall.md

 |   -b     | Base (where to start searching; in this case at the ROOT entry) |

 This will list all the entries in the LDAP directory.
 You can scroll back through to review.
 Also, you can repeat the command and "pipe" the output.
-Press the **Up-Arrow** key to repeat the command, this time piping the output to **more**:
+Press the **Up-Arrow** key to repeat the command, this time piping the output to **more**.
+Notice ` | more ` on the last line below; everything else is the same.

 ```
 ldapsearch -h train-vm \